bitwarden/help/_articles/faqs/org-faqs.md

 ### Q: What's the difference between Organizations and Premium?

-**A:** Organizations unlock access to secure sharing between users who are members of that Organization.
+**A:** Organizations enable secure sharing from Organizations to Organization users.

 Premium Individual plans unlock premium password security and management features, including advanced 2FA options, the Bitwarden Authenticator (TOTP), encrypted file attachments, and more.
 Premium Individual does not include secure data sharing.